 What are the 5 main types of clay?
 The 5 main types of clay are water-based, oil-based, ceramic, paper, and dough.
 While some can be air-dried, others need to be fired in a kiln.
 Each type has its own unique characteristics that are suited to different applications.

 The possibilities with clay are endless – so to help you understand more about the different options you have when working with clay, we have detailed all the different types of clay!

 Sculpting clay is clay that you would sculpt using your hands and some tools.
 As you would need to work with this clay and shape it how you want, there are some specific characteristics that it will need to have.

-- The clay should be easy to mold, shape, and bend
+- Easy to mold, shape, and bend

-- Good sculpting clay should hold up against changes in temperature
+- Holds up against changes in temperature

 A sculpting clay that ticks all of these boxes will be a pleasure to work with and will ensure that your sculpting project turns out just how you would want it to.
 You don’t want a sculpting clay that just causes more frustration as you work with it, so make sure the one you choose has all of these characteristics.

 There are 5 main types of clay, and some even have subcategories of clay within.
 The 5 types of clay are:

 - Paper clay